-We want children to enjoy learning through involvement in a meaningful, purposeful and relevant curriculum that develops lively, enquiring minds and gives children skills for life.
-The National Curriculum is used to guide and support teaching and learning at the school.
-The Early Years Foundation Stage curriculum is used by Reception and Nursery.
+We want children to enjoy learning through involvement in a meaningful, purposeful and relevant curriculum that develops lively, enquiring minds and gives children key knowledge and skills for life.
+Through our school curriculum, we are …

 The National Curriculum

 The statutory National Curriculum is the programme of study which set out the content which must be taught by the end of each Key Stage.
 The National Curriculum is made up of three core subjects: